Agamennon/redux-tiny-router/README.md

-router state to fetch some data or whatever, you can even do redirects differently , by calling `utils.urlToRouter(url)` it returns a new router object based on the url you feed it, now place that on action.router and send it forward `next(action)` and you are done, you could of course just dispatch a navigateTo action and not return next(action) as we did on the example above, just showing how you can monkey around in your reducer, as this router works in a redux flow and its just state, you have plenty of opportunity to interact.
+router state to fetch some data or whatever, you can even do redirects differently , by calling `utils.urlToRouter(url)` it returns a new router object based on the url you feed it, now place that on action.router and send it forward `next(action)` and you are done, you could of course just dispatch a navigateTo action and not return next(action) as we did on the example above, just showing how you can monkey around in your reducer, as this router works in a redux flow and it's just state, you have plenty of opportunity to interact.